-In that day of uncertainty and surmise, there were not wanting some, even among the Itinerant Preachers, who entertained fears respecting a settlement of this kind.
-They had but little hope, that the work would continue, after Mr. Wesley's death, as it had during his life; and they thought it probable, that the largest Societies, and, of course, the principal chapels, would become independent.
-In such a case, the favour of the chief men, and especially of the Trustees, would insure considerable advantages to those Itinerants, who might wish to become settled Ministers.
+In that day of uncertainty and surmise there were not wanting some, even among the itinerant preachers, who entertained fears respecting a settlement of this kind.
+They had but little hope that the work would continue after Mr. Wesley's death as it had during his life; and they thought it probable that the largest societies and, of course, the principal chapels would become independent.
+In such a case, the favour of the chief men, and especially of the trustees, would insure considerable advantages to those itinerants who might wish to become settled ministers.
 Of all this Mr. Wesley was fully aware, and he determined to counteract such wisdom.
 He found it, however, very difficult to do so, without breaking with them, which love forbade; or assuming, in a questionable case, an authority contrary to that of a father in Christ.
-One of those Preachers, and of considerable eminence, attacked the Deed of Settlement, and declared, that Mr. Wesley might as justly place all the dwelling-houses, barns, workshops, &c. in which we had preached for so many years, under the authority of the Conference, as he had done the chapels; and that he thus assumed an authority that the Lord had not given him.
+One of those preachers, and of considerable eminence, attacked the deed of settlement, and declared, that Mr. Wesley might as justly place all the dwellinghouses, barns, workshops, &c., in which he had preached for so many years, under the authority of the conference, as he had done the chapels, and that he thus assumed an authority that the Lord had not given him.
 This seemed far too strong to be generally received, and it was quickly answered.
-A Preacher, in reply, observed, "that, certainly, there was as much justice in the one case as the other, provided those dwelling-houses, barns, workshops, &c, had been built in consequence of the preaching, and by the subscriptions of the connexion; and in order that those erections might continue to be used for the purposes for which they were thus built !"
-This closed the debate for that time; but the Preacher first mentioned, soon after he got to his circuit, rallied again, and wrote Mr. Wesley a long and earnest expostulation on the same subject, which I read to him To this, Mr. Wesley thus shortly replied:
+A preacher, in reply, observed, "that, certainly, there was as much justice in the one case as the other, provided those dwellinghouses, barns, workshops, &c., had been built in consequence of the preaching, and by the subscriptions of the connexion; and in order that those erections might continue to be used for the purposes for which they were thus built.
+This closed the debate for that time; but the preacher first mentioned, soon after he had got to his circuit, rallied again, and wrote Mr. Wesley a long and earnest expostulation on the same subject, which I read to him in course.
+To this Mr. Wesley thus shortly replied:

-"My DEAR BROTHER,-I do not love to dispute; and, least of all, to dispute with you, who will dispute through a stone wall.
-It seems a little thing with you, who shall appoint the Preachers; with me it is, under God, every thing, both for the prosperity and the continuance of the work."-He concluded with some fatherly advice, not to be so very sure of his own opinion, or so wise in his own conceit.
+"My DEAR BROTHER, I do not love to dispute; and, least of all, to dispute with you, who will dispute through a stone wall.
+It seems a little thing with you, who shall appoint the preachers; with me it, is, under God, every thing, both for the prosperity and the continuance of the work."-He concluded with some fatherly advice, not to be so very sure of his own opinion, or so wise in his own conceit.

-The first charge which Dr. Whitehead brings against this important transaction is, that "neither the design of the deed, nor the words of the several clauses, are to be imputed to Mr. Wesley."-I answer, the Doctor here asserts that of which he had no knowledge.
-He had, several years before, departed from the work, and from all fellowship with the Preachers or people.
-When he again joined the Methodist Society in London, he heard the surmisings and complaints of some who had taken offence at this measure, and this he detailed at a convenient period.
-Some of the Itinerant Preachers brought the same charge, at the first Conference after the deed was enrolled; and declared, that it was the work of Dr. Coke, who had joined Mr. Wesley a few years before.
-Mr. Wesley only replied to this in the words of Virgil, Non vult, non potuit!
+The first charge which Dr. Whitehead brings against this important transaction is, that "neither the design of the deed, nor the words of the several clauses, are to be imputed to Mr. Wesley."-I answer, the doctor here asserts that of which he had no knowledge.
+He had, several years before, departed from the work, and from all fellowship with the preachers or people.
+When he again joined the Methodist society in London, he heard the surmisings and complaints of some who had taken offence at this measure, and this he detailed at a convenient period.
+Some of the itinerant preachers brought the same charge at the first conference after the deed was enrolled; and declared, that it was the work of Dr. Coke, who had joined Mr. Wesley a few years before.
+Mr. Wesley only replied to this in the words of Virgil, Non vult, non potait!
 "He had neither the will nor the power."